Microlearning Is Learning Turned Upside Down

-Instead, it might consist of a training that is broken into small chunks (or skills) that can be taught and absorbed one at a time and then practiced and applied until it becomes part of a learner’s working routine.
+Instead, the micro learning process consists of a learning solution that is broken into small chunks (or skills) that can be taught and absorbed one at a time and then practiced and applied until it becomes part of a learner’s working routine.

 Piece by Piece

 Microlearning’s success is based on research that people learn more effectively with short, focused bits of learning that can be easily revisited and reinforced.
 In other words, we learn better piece by piece, especially when these “learning bursts” are relevant to what we do and what we care about.

 Microlearning is the opposite of the way so many corporate trainings take place.
 We all know the typical “training event” where employees are talked at for hours or even days at a time.
 The hope is that employees will leave the classroom with multiple new skills and that, with a bit of follow-up, the skills will be put into practice.

 But our own training measurement research tells us that is just wishful thinking and a waste of training dollars.
 Only 1-in-5 training participants change their on-the-job behavior from stand-alone training events – regardless of the quality.